A Shadow of the Past: Plot

-When the two trees that lit the world were destroyed by the Dark Lord Morgoth, the Elves sailed from their home in Valinor to Middle-earth and waged a centuries-long war against him.
-After Morgoth was defeated, his servant Sauron took his place.
+When the two trees that lit the world were destroyed by Morgoth, the Elves sailed to Middle-earth from their home in Valinor and waged a centuries-long war against him.
+Morgoth was defeated, and Sauron took his place.
 Galadriel's brother Finrod died hunting Sauron, and Galadriel vowed to continue the search.
 Thousands of years later, Galadriel and a company of Elves discover an abandoned fortress in the northern wastelands of Forodwaith.
 They are attacked by a Snow-troll and sustain injuries before Galadriel kills it.
-She wishes to continue the search north, but the others refuse and she reluctantly returns to the Elven capital Lindon.
+She wishes to continue, but the others refuse and she reluctantly returns to the Elven capital Lindon.

-A community of nomadic Harfoots—small, secretive beings—living in the wilderlands of Rhovanion are surprised to see human hunters passing nearby at an uncommon time of year.
-Harfoot elder Sadoc Burrows also believes the stars are appearing when they should not be and wonders whether they are watching something unfold in Middle-earth.
+A community of nomadic Harfoots in the wilderlands of Rhovanion are surprised to see human hunters at an uncommon time of year.
+Harfoot elder Sadoc Burrows also believes the stars are appearing when they should not be and wonders whether they are watching something unfold.
+Young Harfoot Nori Brandyfoot dreams of exploring the world but is discouraged by her parents, as it is their way to follow their well-trodden paths.

 In Lindon, High King Gil-galad proclaims the war to be over and grants Galadriel's company the honor of returning to Valinor, where they can live in eternal peace.
-Galadriel intends to decline this offer, but her friend Elrond convinces her that it is time to stop fighting.
-Gil-galad tells Elrond he has foreseen that Galadriel's search for Sauron could help the latter endure.
-Gil-galad introduces Elrond to Celebrimbor, a great Elven-smith, who is beginning an important project that Gil-galad wants Elrond to help with.
+Galadriel's friend Elrond convinces her to accept the offer.
+Gil-galad tells Elrond that Galadriel's search for Sauron could help the latter endure.
+He introduces Elrond to Celebrimbor, a great Elven-smith, who is beginning an important project that Gil-galad wants Elrond to help with.

-Word that the war is over reaches a group of Elves in the Southlands of Middle-earth who have been watching over Tirharad, a village of Men descended from allies of Morgoth.
-One of the Elves, Arondir, has grown close with the human healer Bronwyn and is with her when a villager arrives with a sick cow.
-It had wandered to the nearby village of Hordern, and when Arondir and Bronwyn investigate that town they find it in flames.
-Meanwhile, Bronwyn's son Theo finds a broken sword bearing Sauron's mark.
+Word that the war is over reaches Elves in the Southlands of Middle-earth who watch over Tirharad, a village of Men descended from allies of Morgoth.
+The Elf Arondir has grown close with the human healer Bronwyn and is saying goodbye to her when a villager arrives with a sick cow.
+It wandered to the nearby village of Hordern, which the pair investigate and find in flames.
+Bronwyn's son Theo finds a broken sword bearing Sauron's mark.

-Across the Sundering Seas, Galadriel and her company prepare to enter Valinor.
-Galadriel has second thoughts about abandoning her search for Sauron and jumps from the ship.
+Across the Sundering Seas, Galadriel and her company prepare to enter Valinor through a wall of cloud and light.
+Remembering a discussion with Finrod, Galadriel changes her mind about abandoning her search and jumps from the ship before it enters.
 At the same time, different groups across Middle-earth watch a meteor fly through the sky.
-It crashes near the Harfoots' camp and young Harfoot Nori Brandyfoot finds a strange man in the crater.
+It crashes near the Harfoots' camp and Nori finds a strange man in the crater.